Arizona RV Camping

 For more USFS campgrounds in the Prescott National Forest, Click Here.

-South of Quartzsite are the large and very popular La Poza LTVA (Long Term Visitor Area).
+South of Quartzsite is the large and very popular La Poza LTVA (Long Term Visitor Area).
 Hundreds of thousands of Snowbirds descend on Quartzsite with their RVs every Winter.
 Much has been written about this interesting RV camping destination.
-Our BLM RV Camping Section has more information about LTVA’s and their rules.
+Our BLM RV Camping page has more information about LTVA’s and their rules.

 The National Park Service Campgrounds located in Lake Mead National Recreation Area has 153 camping sites and is located on Lake Mead north of Kingman.

-RV camping and other activities are available at Alamo Lake State Park 38 miles north of Wenden.
-The campgrounds have electric and water sites, and RV dump station
+RV camping and other activities are available at Alamo Lake State Park, 38 miles north of Wenden.
+The campgrounds have electric and water sites and an RV dump station

 RV camping is available at Organ Pipe Cactus National Monument campgrounds.

-The Community Center has RV camping facilities for RV club rally and group events.
+The Community Center has RV camping facilities for RV club rallies and group events.
 Reservations required.
 Wickenburg Community Center.
 Office Hours 8:00 am to 4:30 pm, Monday – Friday.
 Please call 928-684-7656

 South of Wikieup is the Burro Creek Recreation Area.
-This large recreation area has flush toilets, large RV camping sites, RV dump station and drinking water.
+This large recreation area has flush toilets, large RV camping sites, an RV dump station, and drinking water.